-Robert Paterson's provocative opera Three Way has been described as Puccini's "Il Trittico for the Tinder Generation".
+Robert Paterson and David Cote's provocative opera Three Way has been described as Puccini's "Il Trittico for the Tinder Generation".
 Three Way explores love and sex in our current times and in the future, with android lovers, BDSM, and polyamory often leading to funny and unexpected places.
 The powerhouse team of composer Robert Paterson and librettist David Cote delivered big laughs and even bigger emotion with their vignette opera, In Real Life, earlier this season.
 The Companion is the first act of Three Way's tumultuous and tantalizing tale, focusing on the pursuit of the perfect lover by any means necessary.
 But can love be built through an algorithm?

 "The composer and librettist explore a trio of carnal situations, often with surprisingly touching—and funny—results…" - Musical America

 The Companion takes place in the not-so-distant future.
 Maya (Handorf Company Artist Keely Futterer) lives with her android lover named Joe (Handorf Company Artist Sergio F. Mandujano), an interactive, programmable "companion" built to satisfy Maya's every need.
 Still, Maya wants more from Joe - a more complex and deeper connection.
 She enlists technician Dax (local Memphis favorite Marcus King) to come to her home to install new experimental software, with unexpected results.

 “An excellent comic opera that will appeal to audiences well steeped in opera, as well as those who are new to the experience..." - Opera News